bonfire-networks/CommonsPub-Server/README.md

 * Elixir version 1.5 or newer.
 If your distribution only has an old version available, check [Elixir's install page](https://elixir-lang.org/install.html) or use a tool like [asdf](https://github.com/asdf-vm/asdf).
 * Build-essential tools

+---
-### Configuration
+### Manual installation

   * Run `mix deps.get` to install elixir dependencies.

   * Run `mix generate_config`.
 This will ask you a few questions about your instance and generate a configuration file in `config/generated_config.exs`.
 Check that and copy it to either `config/dev.secret.exs` or `config/prod.secret.exs`.
 It will also create a `config/setup_db.psql`; you may want to double-check this file in case you wanted a different username, or database name than the default.
 Then you need to run the script as PostgreSQL superuser (i.e. `sudo su postgres -c "psql -f config/setup_db.psql"`).
-It will create a pleroma db user, database and will setup needed extensions that need to be set up.
+It will create a db user, database and will setup needed extensions that need to be set up.
 Postgresql super-user privileges are only needed for this step.

-  * For these next steps, the default will be to run pleroma using the dev configuration file, `config/dev.secret.exs`.
+  * For these next steps, the default will be to run the server using the dev configuration file, `config/dev.secret.exs`.
 To run them using the prod config file, prefix each command at the shell with `MIX_ENV=prod`.
 For example: `MIX_ENV=prod mix phx.server`.

   * Run `mix ecto.migrate` to run the database migrations.
 You will have to do this again after certain updates.